 The first lighthouse on the island stood just 42-feet tall and was erected in 1762.
 Its 1838 replacement stood 60 feet taller and featured a revolving light.
 During the Civil War, the Confederate army destroyed the structure to prevent Union troops from using it as a lookout tower.
 The US government replaced it immediately after the war.
 This new Morris Island Lighthouse operated continually from 1876 until 1962, when it was decommissioned and replaced by a modern lighthouse on Sullivan’s Island.

 If you would like to learn more about the lighthouse and its history, please visit Save the Light.
-You can also become a member, make a donation, buy merchandise, or purchase renowned artist Jim Booth’s painting, Carolina Legacy (shown above).
+You can also become a member, make a donation, buy merchandise, or purchase renowned artist Jim Booth’s painting, Carolina Legacy (shown below).
 Proceeds from all 400 prints in the Save the Light edition go directly towards the lighthouse’s protection and preservation.
 Here at SCIWAY, we are big fans of the lighthouse, so naturally we have a copy of this painting in our office!
 (Carolina Legacy used here by permission from Save the Light.)

 More Pictures of the Morris Island Lighthouse